30440r/Macmoji/README.md

 ### Alfred Version (Deprecated)

-[There used to be a alfredsnippet for installing Macmoji](https://github.com/30440r/Macmoji/blob/master/) but it was too hard for me to maintain and test
+[There used to be a alfredsnippet for installing Macmoji](https://github.com/30440r/Macmoji/blob/master/old/Emoji.alfredsnippets) but it was too hard for me to maintain and test.

 ### Install Script (Deprecated)